timescale/docs/api/num_vals.md

 num_vals(digest tdigest) RETURNS DOUBLE PRECISION
 ```

 Get the number of values contained in a percentile estimate.
+This saves space
-This is provided in order to save space when both a count and a percentile estimate are required as part of continuous aggregates.
+when you need both a count and a percentile estimate as part of a continuous
-You can simply compute a single percentile estimator and do not need to specify a separate
+aggregate.
+You can compute a single percentile estimator and do not need to
-`count` aggregate, just extract the `num_vals` from the percentile estimator.
+specify a separate  `count` aggregate, just extract the `num_vals` from the
+percentile estimator.

+For more information about statistical aggregate functions, see the
+[hyperfunctions documentation][hyperfunctions-stas-agg].

 ### Required arguments